-1 2 Millennium Doctrine in Sabbatarian Adventism (1844-1850) 3 In order to compare the development of the doctrine of the millennium between the 4 Millerite Movement and the Sabbatarian Adventists, this section focuses on the development of 5 the doctrine in the Sabbatarian Adventist movement with special emphasis on their three major 6 proponents, namely Joseph Bates, James, and Ellen G. White.
-56 7 Joseph Bates expressed in 1846 that at the Second Coming the holy city of God will 8 descend with Christ seated on his throne, this city will become the "capital of the kingdom", and 9 the earth is renewed at the same event.
-57 10 In both editions of the work The Seventh-day Sabbath a Perpetual Sign, Bates equated 11 the Millennium as the seventh sabbatical thousand year.
-Somehow he came to regard it as "the 12 antytipe of rest or the great Sabbath" with eschatological significance.
-58 13 The first expression of the doctrine of the millennium in any of James White's writings 59 14 appeared in an article written in The Advent Review in 1850 entitled "The Day of Judgment."
-It 15 revealed a significant development to the previous Millerite and Sabbatarian Adventists publications.

-In this article, the activity of the saints during the one thousand years, was first stated.
-He describes the saints sitting on thrones of judgment with Christ, judging "not only the world, but fallen angels" during the millennium.60

-Another important shift in the understanding of the millennium, is in relation to the locus of that event.
-The Millerite movement, as considered in the previous section, located the one thousand years on earth, but James White came to a different conclusion.
-He expressed in his article that "it [the millennium] will be introduced by the second advent of the 'Son of man, in the air."
-At the conclusion of the millennium the wicked are resurrected and the great white

-1 his glory,' and 'all the holy angels with him,' to gather the elect only-the righteous- both the to the millennial judgment of the saints, and to "receive the reward."
+2 Millennium Doctrine in Sabbatarian Adventism (1844-1850) - In order to compare the development of the doctrine of the millennium between the 4 Millerite Movement and the Sabbatarian Adventists, this section focuses on the development of 5 the doctrine in the Sabbatarian Adventist movement with special emphasis on their three major 6 proponents, namely Joseph Bates, James, and Ellen G. White.
+7 Joseph Bates expressed in 1846 that at the Second Coming the holy city of God will 8 descend with Christ seated on his throne, this city will become the "capital of the kingdom", and 9 the earth is renewed at the same event.
+10 In both editions of the work The Seventh-day Sabbath a Perpetual Sign, Bates equated 11 the Millennium as the seventh sabbatical thousand year.
+Somehow he came to regard it as "the 12 antytipe of rest or the great Sabbath" with eschatological significance.58 13 The first expression of the doctrine of the millennium in any of James White's writings 14 appeared in an article written in The Advent Review in 1850 entitled "The Day of Judgment."
+It 15 revealed a significant development to the previous Millerite and Sabbatarian Adventists 16 publications.
+17 In this article, the activity of the saints during the one thousand years, was first stated.
+He 18 describes the saints sitting on thrones of judgment with Christ, judging "not only the world, but 19 fallen angels" during the millennium.
+20 Another important shift in the understanding of the millennium, is in relation to the locus 21 of that event.
+The Millerite movement, as considered in the previous section, located the one 22 thousand years on earth, but James White came to a different conclusion.
+He expressed in his 23 article that "it [the millennium] will be introduced by the second advent of the 'Son of man, in 8 his glory,' and 'all the holy angels with him,' to gather the elect only-the righteous- both the living and those who sleep.
+They will be 'caught up together' in 'the clouds to meet the Lord in the air.\\\61 At the conclusion of the millennium the wicked are resurrected and the great white throne scene takes place.
+It is not a time of judgment, but a time "to hear a sentence" according to the millennial judgment of the saints, and to "receive the reward."